tripod31/get_lyric/README.md

 These file is useful for foo_uie_lyrics3(foobar2000 plugin to display lyric).They can be used by "local File Search" source.
 write2tag:
 The script puts lyric to tag of mp3.
 Writing synced lyrics to tag is not implemeted yet.
-When writeing to file,output filename is "artist - song.txt".

 The script put some debug information to "get_lyrics.log",in current directory.